 *If you have a unique need to know your status ahead or have questions, email Brittany Bromfield at [email protected]

-Legal interns will be expected to perform legal research, draft legal memoranda, contribute to legal pleadings and other documents, and be otherwise available to support the ACLU of Georgia’s litigation activities.
+Legal interns will be expected to perform legal research, draft legal memos and other writing, and be otherwise available to support the ACLU of Georgia’s litigation activities.
 The internship is designed for those who are interested in pursuing a career in public interest litigation.
-Legal interns must be in law school.
-Applicants should have strong research, writing, and communication skills, as well as a demonstrated interest in civil liberties and civil rights.
-Legal applicants can apply through their law school each semester.
+Applicants should have strong research, writing, and communication skills and a demonstrated interest in civil liberties and civil rights.